 Kidnapping During a Carjacking – California Penal Code 209.5

 The crime of kidnapping is generally described as taking and moving another person against their will using force or fear.
-In the state of California, there are different types of kidnapping charges that are considered more serious than others, such as aggravated kidnapping.
+In California, different kidnapping charges are considered more severe than others, such as aggravated kidnapping.

-The general statute for kidnapping charges are defined under California Penal Code 207.
-Aggravated kidnapping charges is defined under Penal Code 209 and will be charged under specific circumstances and carries severe penalties.
+The general statute for kidnapping charges is defined under California Penal Code 207.
+Aggravated kidnapping charges are defined under Penal Code 209 and will be charged under specific circumstances and carries severe penalties.
 Carjacking charges are defined under Penal Code 215.

 California Penal Code 209.5 defines the crime of kidnapping in the commission of carjacking.
-It's a type of aggravated kidnapping and a conviction can lead to a sentence of life in a state prison.
+It's a type of aggravated kidnapping, and a conviction can lead to a sentence of life in state prison.

-The prosecutor can file PC 209.5 kidnapping during carjacking charges if you move the victim a substantial distance past a point incidental to the carjacking, and your actions increased the risk of harm necessary for the carjacking.
+The prosecutor can file PC 209.5 kidnapping during carjacking charges if you move the victim a substantial distance past a point incidental to the carjacking.
+Your actions increase the risk of harm necessary for the carjacking.

-After they are inside the car, they make the decision to take the owner with them even though the owner is attempting to exit the car.
-The tell the car owner they will hurt them unless they cooperate and then drive away from the parking lot.
+After they are inside the car, they decide to take the owner with them even though the owner is attempting to exit the vehicle.
+They tell the car owner they will hurt them unless they cooperate and drive away from the parking lot.

-In this example, they could face charges under California Penal Code 209.5, kidnapping during carjacking.
+In this example, they could face charges under California Penal Code 209.5, kidnapping during a carjacking.

-To give readers some more useful information about the violent crime of kidnapping during carjacking laws described under Penal Code 209.5, our criminal defense attorneys are providing an outline below.
+To give readers some more helpful information about the violent crime of kidnapping during carjacking laws described under Penal Code 209.5, our criminal defense attorneys provide an outline below.

 PC 209.5 Kidnapping During Carjacking Definition